FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Channel Modeling Guidelines/Chapter 3.rst

 Transitions
 -----------

-Review the change in cross section area, width, and wetted perimeter for each cross section.
+Review the change in cross-section area, width, and wetted perimeter for each cross-section.
 Check for changes in these values that indicate the channel is transitioning too quickly for the model to remain numerically stable.
 Find this in the XSECAREA.OUT file (Figure 80) or by using the Profiles.exe program.